 - Mini Cookie Scoop: This is not necessary, but it does make transferring the donut batter into the donut molds MUCH easier.

 How to Make Baked Donuts

 - Generously grease the donut pan with melted butter being sure to get every nook and cranny so that your donuts will not stick to the pan.

 - In a large mixing bowl, whisk together the flour, sugar, baking powder, salt, and cinnamon until evenly distributed.

 - In a smaller mixing bowl, mix together the milk, egg, butter, and vanilla until well combined.

-- Bake the donuts until the batter is just set and a toothpick inserted into the center comes out clean, about 10-13 minutes at 350 degrees Fahrenheit.
+- Bake the donuts until the batter is just set and a toothpick inserted into the center comes out clean.

 - Once the donuts are baked, place the donut pan on a cooling rack for 10 minutes.